 When you're first getting started with beginner dumbbell exercises, Moore suggests keeping it simple and choosing light dumbbells—ideally between five and 10 pounds.
 "You want to be able to learn the exercise movements correctly and execute proper form, so you don’t want the weight to be too heavy," she explains.
 "The right weight dumbbells ensure you train effectively without putting the wrong type of strain on your muscles.
 Train smarter, not harder, to eliminate the risk of potential injury, and remember that heavy weight does not equal results when it's used incorrectly."

-According to celebrity trainer Lacey Stone, you’ll want to begin by focusing on more basic stationary moves, like squats, chest presses, rows, biceps curls, shoulder presses, and triceps extensions.
-“First things first, get that form down with lighter weights,” she says.
-“Once you get the fundamentals down, that’s when you can add in compound movements where you work the upper and lower body together.”
+According to celebrity trainer Lacey Stone, you'll want to begin by focusing on more basic stationary moves, like squats, chest presses, rows, biceps curls, shoulder presses, and triceps extensions, before moving on to compound moves like the power snatch.
+"First things first, get that form down with lighter weights," she says.
+"Once you get the fundamentals down, that’s when you can add in compound movements where you work the upper and lower body together."

 To help you work a set of weights into your regular routine, scroll through for some of the best beginner dumbbell exercises you can do at home to work your entire body in a single workout.
 But remember: "Basic" does not necessarily mean "easy," which means you'll be feeling the dumbbell burn in no time.

 1. Bent over row